Heuristic Weakly Supervised 3D Human Pose Estimation: Related Work

+\textbf{RGB-based 3D Human Pose Estimation:} While we focus our attention here on 3D human pose estimation from RGBD images, there has naturally been extensive work on such estimation from RGB images.
+These run the gamut from end-to-end methods \citep{mehta2017monocular,park20163d,pavlakos2017coarse,rogez2017lcr}, to lifting 2D estimations to 3D \citep{zhou20153d,chen20173d,tung2017adversarial,rhodin2018unsupervised}.
+Our model draws on work from \citep{bogo2016keep}, which directly regresses the pose and shape parameters from a learned template.

-\textbf{RGBD-based 3D Human Pose Estimation:} One plausible assumption is that when depth or RGBD data exists, the 3D pose data can easily be acquired, as many existing works seem to be able to successfully capture human pose, even detailed body mesh using RGBD data \cite{de2007marker,bogo2015detailed,li2019towards}.
-Commercialized products such as Microsoft Kinect even comes with their own software development kit (SDK) to directly estimate the 3D pose from the input depth data.
-However, specific conditions have to be met for these approaches to work.
-When the major focus is on full body mesh reconstruction, continuous depth data is often required.
-Furthermore, specific poses for initialization, clean segmented point cloud, and slow motion are required in these works \cite{helten2013personalization,ye2014real,lan2012double,yu2017bodyfusion}.
-These mean such tracking has to be done in a controlled environment from a cooperative human subject.
-Single frame depth estimation approaches do exist, but they fail on novel applications \cite{liu2020simultaneously} and still require ground truth 3D pose or segmentation annotations \cite{shotton2011real, haque2016towards, xiong2019a2j}.
+\textbf{RGBD-based 3D Human Pose Estimation:} Some techniques successfully use RGBD data to predict human poses, including detailed body meshes \citep{de2007marker,bogo2015detailed,li2019towards}.
+The popular Microsoft Kinect RGBD camera even includes a 3D pose estimator in its software development kit (SDK), so it is tempting to conclude that RGBD data is sufficient for 3D human pose estimation in general.
+However, in practice, these methods have significant constraints, restricting their application to controlled environments.
+For example, for full body mesh reconstruction, continuous depth data is often required; initialization poses, cleanly segmented point clouds, are sometimes needed in \citep{helten2013personalization,ye2014real,lan2012double,yu2017bodyfusion,hesse2019learning}; and static scans of the empty environment are requisite in \citep{hassan2019resolving}.
+Single frame depth estimation approaches do exist, but they fail on novel applications \citep{liu2020simultaneously} and still require ground truth 3D pose or segmentation annotations \citep{shotton2011real,haque2016towards,xiong2019a2j}.